William Sauntry House and Recreation Hall

 The William Sauntry House and Recreation Hall is a historic property in Stillwater, Minnesota, United States, consisting of a late-nineteenth-century house and a 1902 addition styled after a Moorish palace.
 It was listed on the National Register of Historic Places in 1982 for its local significance in the themes of architecture and industry.
 It was nominated for its association with prosperous local lumberman William Sauntry (1845–1914) and for its fanciful recreation hall, one of Minnesota's best examples of a folly and a rare use of Moorish Revival architecture.
-Now in separate ownership, the recreation hall has been restored as a private home while the William Sauntry Mansion operates as a bed and breakfast.
+Now in separate ownership, the recreation hall has been restored as a private home while the William Sauntry Mansion operates as an office of RE/MAX Professionals.

 Description

 The generally rectangular form of the mansion is complicated with gables and hip roofed bays.
 It is generally Queen Anne in style, but has Eastlake movement millwork, an Italianate tower, and Gothic Revival details on the gables.
 The lower levels have horizontal siding while the attic level boasts fishscale shingling.
 A large porch with Corinthian order columns wraps around the front of the building.

 Aligned directly behind the mansion is the recreation hall.
 This rectangular addition was originally attached to the main building by an enclosed second-level walkway.
 The exterior is stucco with inlaid stones.
 The roof is hipped with wide eaves supported by triangular brackets.
 An entrance from the side street is topped by a gabled dormer featuring a Palladian window with Moorish details.
 The recreation hall once housed a ballroom, reception hall, bowling alley, and swimming pool.
 The interior was richly carved and decorated with carved woodwork, double doors of leaded glass, and Arabic inscriptions.